Genivia/ugrep/README.md

                   For capitalized file types, the search is expanded to include files with matching file signature magic bytes, as if passed to option -M.  When a type is preceded by a `!' or a `^', excludes files of the specified type.
+Specifying the initial part of a type name suffices when the choice is unambiguous.
 This option may be repeated.
-The possible file types can be (where -tlist displays a detailed list): `actionscript', `ada', `asm', `asp', `aspx', `autoconf', `automake', `awk', `Awk', `basic', `batch', `bison', `c', `c++', `clojure', `cpp', `csharp', `css', `csv', `dart', `Dart', `delphi', `elisp', `elixir', `erlang', `fortran', `gif', `Gif',
+The possible file types can be (-tlist displays a list): `actionscript', `ada', `asm', `asp', `aspx', `autoconf', `automake', `awk', `Awk', `basic', `batch', `bison', `c', `c++', `clojure', `cpp', `csharp', `css', `csv', `dart', `Dart', `delphi', `elisp', `elixir', `erlang', `fortran', `gif', `Gif',